 How to Get Christmas Cactus to Rebloom

 Your cactus requires the proper conditions for those stunning flowers to appear.
 This includes long, dark nights and short days.
-To get your Christmas cactus reblooming, make sure to place your cactus in a completely dark area (like the garage or basement, where no house lights will be on) for 12 hours each night for six to eight weeks before Christmas, then move it to a sunny spot to expose it to 10 hours of daylight.
+To get your Christmas cactus reblooming, make sure to place your cactus in a completely dark area (like the garage or basement, where no house lights will be on) for 12 hours each night for six to eight weeks before Christmas and then move it to a sunny spot to expose it to 10 hours of daylight.
 If you notice that buds do not form for some reason, move your plant closer to a window, as this is your plant's way of telling you that its daytime light is insufficient.

 How to Propagate a Christmas Cactus